 prices = [3.25, 1.00, 2.50, 3.00, 15.25, 18.75, 12.00, 10.00, 2.75, 5.00, 1.50]

-drinkChoice = int(input("Hello and welcome to the Geekedu Cafe.
+drinkChoice =int(input("Hello and welcome to the Geekedu Cafe.

-+"We have:\n[0] coffee.....
+\nWhat would you like to drink/?" +"We have:\n[0] coffee.....
 3.25\n[1] water.....
 1.00\n[2] coke.....
 2.50\n[3]

 money = money-(prices[0])